Croatia Vacation Planning Best Trip to Croatia

 Where to watch Sunset in Split, Croatia

-Once in the country, you will find that it is easy to get around Croatia.
-Well connected with public transit – mainly buses and ferries – they can be used to efficiently get from Point A to Point B.
+Once in the country, you will find that it is fairly simple to get around Croatia.
+It is well connected with public transit – mainly buses and ferries – to get from Point A to Point B.

 Additionally, Uber is available in Croatia, which makes getting around cities or to/from the airport easy (although significantly more expensive than buses).

 That said, not all Croatia vacation destinations are connected year-round.
-When planning your Croatia Trip Itinerary, be sure to check for available routes between destinations.
+When planning your itinerary, be sure to check routes between destinations.
 You don’t want to spend your entire vacation in transit!

 Croatia Buses